Donar (basketball): 2014–present: Donar

-Braal seasons (2015–2020)
+Braal seasons and European success (2015–2020)

 In the 2015 offseason, Ivica Skelin left the club and was replaced by Erik Braal who would go on to become the most successful coach in Donar history.
 In July 2015, former league MVP and club legend Jason Dourisseau returned to Donar.
 In the 2015–16 season, Donar won its 5th DBL title after beating Landstede 4–1 in the finals.

 In the 2016–17 season, Donar reached the second round of the FIBA Europe Cup after being defeated by Tartu in the first qualification round of the Basketball Champions League.
 This feat would mean Donar's best European performance in club history.
 The 2016–17 season was also the first season ever to record the triple crown.
 New Heroes Den Bosch was defeated to win the Supercup, Landstede Basketbal was defeated in the NBB Cup final as well as in the playoff finals (4–1).

 In the 2017–18 season, Donar qualified for the FIBA Europe Cup after being defeated in an overtime thriller against Estudiantes in the third and last qualification round of the Basketball Champions League.
 As a result of the loss Donar was drafted into a Europe Cup group with KK Bosna (Bosnia and Herzegovina), Le Portel (France) and Antwerp Giants (Belgium) in which they finished 2nd.
-By ending in second place they earned a spot in the second round phase of the Europe Cup, playingin group L against CS Universitatea Mobitelco Cluj-Napoca (Romania), Belfius Mons-Hainaut (Belgium) and Keravnos B.C.
+By ending in second place they earned a spot in the second round phase of the Europe Cup, playing in group L against U-BT Cluj-Napoca (Romania), Belfius Mons-Hainaut (Belgium) and Keravnos B.C.
 (Cyprus).
 After a home and away win against Cluj, a clear home win against Keravnos (109-69) and a convincing home win against Mons, Donar placed 1st in this group and, for the first time in club history, qualified itself for the Europe Cup play-off phase.

 In the play-offs, Donar beat Cluj-Napoca in the round of 16 and Mornar Bar in the quarter-finals, to reach its first ever European semi-finals.
 In the semi-finals, Donar lost to the defending Italian champion Reyer Venezia, despite winning the second leg at home.
 In the 2017–18 DBL season, the club has success as well behind star players Brandyn Curry, named Most Valuable Player and All-DBL Selections Thomas Koenis and Evan Bruinsma.
 Donar won its third consecutive DBL title on 29 May 2018, after defeating ZZ Leiden 4–0 in the finals.

 In the 2018–19 DBL season, Donar struggled and found itself in the fourth place in the regular season.
 It defeated ZZ Leiden in the semi-finals, 0–3.
 However, in the finals it lost to second-seeded Landstede.
 In the 2018–19 FIBA Europe Cup, Donar reached the round of 16 for the second time in history.

 The 2019–20 season was cancelled prematurely in March because of the COVID-19 pandemic.
 Donar was supposed to play in the NBB Cup Final against Aris Leeuwarden.
 On 14 April, the club announced it parted ways with coach Braal.